 Home Health Provider and Two Executives Agree to Pay $1 Million to Resolve Kickback and Pandemic-Relief Fraud Allegations

-A copy of this press release is located on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.
-Related court documents and information are located on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case No. 2:22-cr-79.
+A copy of this press release may be found on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.

 Updated March 15, 2023